KxSystems/docs/docs/learn/views.md

 ## Multithreading

-Views must be evalulated on the main thread, otherwise the calculation will signal `'threadview`.
+Views must be evaluated on the main thread, otherwise the calculation will signal `'threadview`.
 E.g. with q using two secondary threads

 ```bash
 $ q -s 2